Film producer and media personality Pradeep Guha dies | Entertainment

 Film producer and well-known media personality Pradeep Guha passed away at a hospital here on Saturday.

-According to a hospital source, Guha, who was in their 60s, was battling cancer.
+According to a hospital source, Guha, who was in 60s, was battling with cancer.

 ''He passed away due to cancer today afternoon at the hospital.
 He was 68-69,” the source told PTI.